MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/fields-overview.md

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

-Fields define the individual data items that can be used to store information in an entity.
-Create new fields to capture data when existing standard entities don’t have fields that meet your requirements.
-After you create a new field, be sure to include it on the appropriate forms and views for the entity so that they are available in your app.
+Fields define the individual data items that can be used to store information in an table.
+Create new fields to capture data when existing standard tables don’t have fields that meet your requirements.
+After you create a new field, be sure to include it on the appropriate forms and views for the table so that they are available in your app.

 ## See also
 [Types of fields](types-of-fields.md)